josimms/CASSIA/README.md

 The main mathematical structure and equations are found in Schiestl‐Aalto 2015 where the science behind this model as well as the basic principle and structure are clearly explained.
 The variable links in the papers and the model are written in the vingette section of this package.
 This basic equations have been added to and reported in later publications listed below.
 This package also has newer developments not yet published in papers such as a sugar internal allocation model and xylogenesis.

 This model has been used in numerous papers (see Literature) - mainly considering Hyytiälä (SMEAR II Station, University of Helsinki).
-Most of the code has been written by Schiestl‐Aalto, with only small additions by others.
-The development of the code can be seen in the papers below, although this package does have newer developments not yet published in papers such as a sugar addition and xylogenesis.
-Note: future developments of the CASSIA model will seperate these into spereate functions, but at the moment all of the code is together in one file to be able to make the original code into a package.
+Most of the code has been written by Schiestl‐Aalto, with small additions by others.
+Note: future developments of the CASSIA model will seperate different versions of the model into different functions.

 ### Downloading Package for Use